John Closterman: Works

 In 1702, Closterman painted a whole-length portrait of Anne, Queen of Great Britain in her coronation robes, wearing a crown, and carrying the orb and sceptre.
 The Queen Anne portrait was originally exhibited in the Guildhall, London.
-The portrait has disappeared, but a study is part of the collection of the National Portrait Gallery, London.
+The prime version of the portrait has disappeared, but a study is part of the collection of the National Portrait Gallery, London and some of the many workshop copies made survive.

 Closterman also painted a family portrait of John Churchill, 1st Duke of Marlborough and his wife, Sarah Churchill, Duchess of Marlborough, with their five children: John Churchill, Marquess of Blandford, Henrietta Godolphin, 2nd Duchess of Marlborough, Lady Ann, Lady Elizabeth, and Lady Mary Churchill.